NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Horned Archon.md

     desc: "DC 21, attack +13; __4th __  _[[Spells/Translocate|Dimension Door (x3)]]_; __2nd __  _[[Spells/Animal Messenger|Animal Messenger (x3)]]_; __1st __  _[[Spells/Charm|Charm (Animals Only) (x3)]]_, _[[Spells/Sure Strike|True Strike (x3)]]_\n__Cantrips__  __(2nd)__ _[[Compendium.pf2e.spells-srd.Item.kl2q6JvBZwed4B6v|Dancing Lights]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Tongues]]_"

   - name: "Archon's Door"
-    desc: "  Once per day, if an archon sees another creature cast [[Spells/Translocate|Translocate]], it can cast an innate _dimension door_ (heightened to 5th level) within 1 round to attempt to follow that creature to the maximum distance of the archon's _dimension door_.\nIf the archon's _dimension door_ has enough distance, the archon appears the same distance and direction from the creature as before either used _dimension door_."
+    desc: "  Once per day, if an archon sees another creature cast [[Spells/Translocate|Translocate]], it can cast an innate _dimension door_ (heightened to 5th level) within 1 round to attempt to follow that creature to the maximum distance of the archon's _dimension door_.\n\nIf the archon's _dimension door_ has enough distance, the archon appears the same distance and direction from the creature as before either used _dimension door_."

   - name: "Touch of Charity"
     desc: "`pf2:1` (healing,manipulate) A horned archon can touch another creature to take on that creature's wounds, transferring up to 30 of the horned archon's HP to the touched creature.
 The horned archon can't transfer more HP than it currently has."